Volunteer Vacations

 Giving back isn’t just something you can do at home.
 When you travel, it’s a special opportunity to become part of the community you’re visiting.
 Check out the organizations and opportunities below, and see where you might find some way you can help.
 These organizations need volunteers for events, work parties, and regularly scheduled shifts throughout the year.
 Please contact them directly for further details.

-Calling volunteers!
-Help us keep a favorite park open by assisting with grounds maintenance, litter pick-up, monitoring park activities, public information and outreach, park interpretation, data entry, or special projects.
-Individual or group service projects available and often tailored to fit your group.
+Help us keep a favorite park open!
+Individual or group service projects are available and can be tailored to fit your group.

 Contact: parks@sanjuanco.com or call (360)378-8420